bkhelifi/CADS_2024/README.md

 The indico page is https://indico.obspm.fr/event/2480/overview.

 <a name="HEA"></a>
-## Introduction to high-energy astrophysics
+## 2. Introduction to high-energy astrophysics

+### Radiative processes (TBC)
+Made by S. Gabici (APC, Paris) - Monday 14th, 14h/15h30, Salle Denisse at the Observatoire de Paris Link to the presentation

+### Galactic sources (TBC)
+Made by S. Gabici (APC, Paris) - Monday 14th, 16h/17h30, Salle Denisse at the Observatoire de Paris Link to the presentation

+### Extragalactic sources (TBC)
-Made by S. Gabici (APC, Paris) and M. Cerruti (APC, Paris)
+Made by M. Cerruti (APC, Paris) - Tuesday 14th, 9h30/11h00, Salle du Conseil at the Observatoire de Paris Link to the presentation

-Location: xxxx

 <a name="HEO"></a>
-## Introduction to high-energy observatories
+## 3. Introduction to TeV gamma-ray detection
-Made by Frederica Bradascio (IJCLab, Orsay) and Jonathan Biteau (IJCLab, Orsay)
+Made by Frederica Bradascio (IJCLab, Orsay) - Tuesday 14th, 11h15/12h45, Salle du Conseil at the Observatoire de Paris Link to the presentation

-Location: xxxxx

 <a name="tev-data"></a>
-## Introduction to TeV data analysis
+## 4. Introduction to TeV data analysis
-Made by Frederica Bradascio (IJCLab, Orsay) and Jonathan Biteau (IJCLab, Orsay)
+Made by Jonathan Biteau (IJCLab, Orsay)

-Location: xxxxx
+### TeV data specificities (TBC)
+Link to the presentation

+### Statistics of the analysis of Cherenkov data (TBC)
+Link to the presentation

 <a name="hands-on"></a>
-## Gammapy hands-on sessions
+## 5. Gammapy hands-on sessions
 Location: xxxx

 The hands-on session will be organised for two different groups: